ardaergin/VBL/markdown_files/home.md

+# Welcome to VU Behavioral Lab

 Thanks a lot for your interest in using the student pool of the SBE Research Participation Project!

-Have you already received the [[Ethical Approval]] for your study and know your desired number of participants?
+Have you already received the Ethical Approval for your study and know your desired number of participants?
 Then, you can simply check out how you can [Request a Physical Lab or Online Study](/Request_a_Physical_Lab_or_Online_Study).